 Finally, the plaintiff has the burden to establish the damages that arose from the defendant’s negligence.
 These tend to include both economic and non-economic forms of compensation.
 For example, an accident victim may seek lost wages, past and future medical expenses, property damage, pain and suffering, and loss of consortium.

 Victims of semi-truck crashes frequently suffer debilitating injuries, significant financial losses, and in some unfortunate cases, a tragic death.
-Seeking advice from a knowledgeable Los Angeles attorney after a devastating truck or car accident may help you understand your legal options.
-Vann H. Slatter has decades of experience representing individuals and families in personal injury claims and wrongful death actions.
+Seeking advice from a knowledgeable attorney after a devastating truck or car accident may help you understand your legal options.
+Los Angeles truck accident attorney Vann H. Slatter has decades of experience representing individuals and families in personal injury claims and wrongful death actions.
 He can answer any questions you may have about your case.
 We also serve people in Reseda, Lancaster, South Gate, Long Beach, Bellflower, and many other cities across Southern California.
 To schedule a free consultation, contact our office by phone at (310) 444-3010 or online.